juce-framework/JUCE/extras/NetworkGraphicsDemo/README.txt

-These are some interesting bits of code in here - notably a special LowLevelGraphicsContext class which allows the content generator to simply draw to a Graphics object as you normally would, but instead of painting to the screen, everything that is drawn gets serialised into binary packets and broadcast over UDP to the slaves, which each render their own part of it.
+These are some interesting bits of code in here - notably a special LowLevelGraphicsContext class which allows the content generator to simply draw to a Graphics object as you normally would, but instead of painting to the screen, everything that is drawn gets serialized into binary packets and broadcast over UDP to the slaves, which each render their own part of it.

 The content should be easy to hack - have a look in Demos.h.
 Have fun tweaking it